Erudika/scoold/README.md

    - Add `http://para-host:8080/oauth2_auth` as a login redirect URI
    - Use the "Authorization Code" flow
    - Select	that you want **client credentials**
-2. Copy the client credentials (client id, secret) to your Scoold `application.conf` file:
+2. Copy the client credentials (client id, secret) to your Scoold `scoold-application.conf` file:
 	```ini
 	scoold.oa2_app_id = "0oa123...."
 	scoold.oa2_secret = "secret"